Director Ava DuVernay Demands Resistance Against Trump: 'Silence Is No Longer an Option'

 Ava DuVernay, director of Warner Bros.
 The New Gods and Disney’s A Wrinkle in Time, demanded that people “resist,” protest, and organize against President Donald Trump or else they’re “part of the problem.”

-“If you’re not resisting, protesting, organizing or speaking against this filth that Trump demands, you are a part of it,”said Ava DuVernay on Wednesday in the wake of the police involved death of George Floyd.
+“If you’re not resisting, protesting, organizing or speaking against this filth that Trump demands, you are a part of it,” said Ava DuVernay on Wednesday in the wake of the police involved death of George Floyd.
 “It’s really simple.
 Speak up.
 Silence is no longer an option.”
+DuVernay deleted the tweet.

 If you’re not resisting, protesting, organizing or speaking against this filth that Trump demands, you are a part of it.
 It’s really simple.
 Speak up.
 Silence is no longer an option. https://t.co/UqxgkwM3e9